Ocean whitefish: Distribution

 The ocean whitefish is found in the eastern Pacific Ocean.
-Here it ranges from British Columbia south to central Peru.
-It is also found at almost all of the eastern Pacific archipelagos, except for Clipperton Island.
-It prefers warmer waters and is commonest on the banks and offshore islands of the coast of California, from Point Conception in Santa Barbara County south to Baja California in Mexico.
+Here it ranges from Southern British Columbia to Central Peru, possibly as far south as Northern Chile.
+It is also found at almost all of the Eastern Pacific archipelagos, except for Clipperton Island.

+It prefers warmer waters and is most common on the banks and offshore islands of the coast of California, from Point Conception in Santa Barbara County south to Baja California in Mexico.

 Habitat and biology

 The ocean whitefish is found at depths between 3 and 150 m.
-It is found mainly over rocky substrates, but may also be encountered on Sandy or muddy substrates too.
+It is found mainly over rocky substrates, but may also be encountered over sandy or muddy substrates.
+It is a solitary species which shelters during the night in kelp forests or in rocky reefs.
+It is a predatory fish which has a diet comprising crabs, shrimp, large krill, squid, anchovies, and lanternfish.
+The ocean whitefish also forages by digging into the substrate.

 This species has an extended spawning season which runs from the late autumn into early spring.
-The egg as and larvae are pelagic.
-They are sexually mature at 3-5 years old and May live for 13 years.
-It is a solitary species which shelters during the night in kelp or in rocky reefs.
-It is a predatory fish which has a diet comprising crabs, shrimp, large krill, squid, anchovies, and lanternfish.
-The ocean whitefish forages by digging into the substrate.
+The eggs are fertilized externally, and the larvae live a pelagic lifestyle until growing larger and adapting a more demersal lifestyle.
+They are sexually mature at 3–5 years old and may live for 13 years.

 The predators of the ocean whitefish include the giant sea bass (Stereolepis gigas), school shark (Galeorhinus galeus) and California sea lion (Zalophus californianus).
 Known parasites include the trematodes Choanodera caulolatili, Choricotyle caulolatili, Jaliscia caballeroi and Myzotus vitellosus.